salehmuhaysin/DFIR-Tools/README.md

 > iptables -A FORWARD -s 10.0.1.0/24 -d 0/0 -j ACCEPT

 > iptables -A FORWARD -s 0/0 -d 10.0.1.0/24 -j ACCEPT

+---

+If one use zgrep just like you use grep.
+If many:

+> find -iname "*.gz" | xargs zgrep <options like -P or -i ...> "<str or regex if using -P>"